mmuratarat/mmuratarat.github.io/_posts/2019-10-02-generating_random_variables.md

 $$

 Note that $f(x)$ simplifies to a Pareto distribution with parameters $\alpha$ and $\beta$.
 This density is the closed form solution; in most problems, this is not possible to obtain.
 However, we chose distributions such that there would be a closed form solution in order to compare our results to.
 Finally, we can solve for each conditional distribution.
-Having already been given f(x \mid \lambda), $f(\lambda \mid x)$ is derived as follows:
+Having already been given $f(x \mid \lambda)$, $f(\lambda \mid x)$ is derived as follows:

 $$
 \begin{split}